LordNed/Winditor/docs/tutorials/basics/basics.md

   <img src="./sceneview.png">
 </p>

+The **Scene View** is composed of two components: the Scene List on top, and the Object List on the bottom.

+#### Scene List
+The Scene List displays the currently loaded scenes, which include the map's Stage and its Rooms.

+* The **Stage** is made up of global objects which are loaded regardless of what Room that Link is in.
+In most cases, these include lighting and exit data.
+However, any object type can be placed here.
+The skybox models are also contained within the Stage, as well as the textures for clouds and the map's Event List.
+* **Rooms** are individual spaces composed of models, collision data, and object setups.
+A map requires at least one room, and it can have up to 64.

+##### Controls
+* **Left-clicking** on a scene in the list will make the scene active, and display its objects in the Object List.
+* **Toggling the checkbox** to the left of a scene will show or hide that scene's components - models, collision, and objects.

+#### Object List
+The Object List displays all of the objects within the selected scene.
+The `Models` and `Collision` categories are special categories that represent the scene's visual models and collision mesh.
+The rest of the categories are named after their identifiers in the files with a short description of what they are.

+##### Controls
+* If there is a small arrow to the left of an object type, **left-click it** to show the objects beneath it.
+* If there *isn't* an arrow by the object type, you can **right-click** on it and select "Add Object" from the context menu to add a new instance of that type.
+* You can also select "Go Here" from the context menu to move the camera directly to that object.
+* **Left-click** an instance of an object to display its properties in the Mode Panel on the right side of the screen.

 ### Viewport
 <p align="center">
   <img src="./viewport.png">
 </p>

-The map and rooms that are currently loaded will be displayed in the **viewport**.
+The map and rooms that are currently loaded will be displayed in the **Viewport**.
 It shows all of the entities within the map that have positions within the world, even if they are not displayed in-game.
 The controls are as follows:

 #### Movement
 * **Right-click and drag** on the viewport to look around the scene.